dimorphik/meta-front-end-capstone/README.md

-# Meta Front End Developer Certificate: Capstone Project
+# Meta Front End Developer Certificate
+## Capstone Project

 This project is the focus of the penultimate course in Meta's front end developer certificate program; it should be fun.